aangelovv/Cars-Product-Listing-Page/README.md

 2. Product counter: This displays the number of products currently shown on the page out of the total available.

 3. Product Grid: This section showcases the products.
-Each product is represented by a tile, which contains an image of the product, its name, a short description, its price, a rating system, and an 'Add to cart' button.
+Each product is represented by a tile, which contains an image of the product, its name, a short description, its price, and an 'Add to cart' button.

 4. Filtering mechanism: This enables users to filter products based on certain characteristics.
 In our case, it's the color and the price of the products.